Crescentius00/Git-Version-Control/README.md

 ![](/img/2.git-cli.png)

 3. They both create a new branch from the main project.
+The repository contains a index.html file as the root. the url to the index file is https://github.com/Crescentius00/Git-Version-Control/blob/main/index.html

 Tom names his branch "update-navigation"

 ![](/img/3.update-navigation.png)